In this topic:

 To create an indirect cooking environment, you need something to sit between the hot coals and the cooking grate to diffuse the heat.
 In the WSM, this is achieved using the water pan.
 For the Mini WSM, most people go without water, so there are any number of things you can use for this purpose, like a shallow metal pan or a terra cotta clay saucer.
 Both can be wrapped in aluminum foil for easy cleanup.

-Some people place the aluminum steamer rack in the bottom of the pot and place the diffuser on that.
-I used a charcoal grate from a Weber 18-1/2" kettle grill, then put a 12" terra cotta clay saucer on top of that.
+Some people place the aluminum steamer rack that comes with the pot in the bottom of the pot and place the diffuser on that.
+I used a Weber 7440 charcoal grate from an 18.5" kettle grill, then put a 12" terra cotta clay saucer on top of that.

-You can place an additional Smokey Joe cooking grate directly on top of the heat diffuser to create a bottom cooking grate.
+You can place an additional Weber 7431 cooking grate (same as the original Smokey Joe cooking grate) directly on top of the heat diffuser to create a bottom cooking grate.
 If you mount the top grate 4" down from the rim of the pot and use a saucer similar to the one shown here, you end up with about 3-1/2" of space between the top and bottom grates.

-There are lots of friendly discussion forum members that have built their own Mini WSM and would be happy to help you do the same.
+There are many friendly discussion forum members that have built their own Mini WSM and would be happy to help you do the same.
 Don't hesitate to join the discussion and ask for their advice and assistance.